scikit-image/scikit-image/tools/precompute/mc_meta/README.md

 * MarchingCubes.cpp - the original algorithm, this is ported to Cython
 * LookupTable.h - the original LUTs, these are ported to Python
-* createluts.py - scrip to generate Python luts from the .h file
+* createluts.py - script to generate Python luts from the .h file
 * visual_test.py - script to compare visual results of marchingcubes algorithms